Price for Infants from 0-6 years old: free of charge

 With our priority access tour, you will swiftly skip the line and plunge into the awe-inspiring Sagrada Familia interior without further ado.
 Unlike dark gothic churches cathedrals that may come across as animose, La Sagrada Familia is full of colorful light that enters through the stained-glass windows and playfully bounces off the white tiles and stones.
 The church is still under construction and is expected to be completed in 2026.

 To Gaudi, the color was the expression of life and could not miss in a place of worship.
-Moreover, every stone, rock, statue, ornament, column, the curve has symbolic meaning that connects nature with the divine.
+Moreover, every stone, rock, statue, ornament, column, the curve has a symbolic meaning that connects nature with the divine.
 It's a one-of-a-kind experience, don't make it dull with the monotone description of an audio guide!
-Best Sagrada Familia tour in English our expert guide will take you an exciting journey answering your every query and satisfying your curiosity.
+Best guided tour of the iconic monument, our expert guide will take you on an exciting journey answering your every query and satisfying your curiosity.
 We also provide headsets allowing you to hear the guide easily even in larger groups.
 You can learn more about what inspired Gaudi through drawings, photographs and documented plans for the Sagrada Familia in the museum below the church.

 The structure and patterns so typical for Sagrada Familia today were not a part of the original plan.
 The construction began in the 19th century on a commission of a bookseller Jose Maria Bocabella.
 His dream was to build a church devoted to the holy family (Sagrada Familia).
 Initially, Boca Bella hired the architect of the Diocese, Francisco del Villar.
 However, he and Boca Bella didn't get along.
 Hence, Villar barely managed to finish the crypt before the bookseller fired him.
 Instead, Boca Bella hired a young visionary Catalan architect, Antoni Gaudi to take over the project.
 The whole world is probably glad he did!